LaunchCodeEducation/liftoff/src/modules/assignments/project-planning.rst

    and readable and they should be added as files within your Git repository.
-Be sure to submit following the formatting directives in the README, *which includes adding your images to your repo, along with links to them within the README.* Consult `GitHub’s markdown reference <https://guides.github.com/features/mastering-markdown/>`__ as necessary.
+Be sure to submit following the formatting directives in the README, *which includes adding your images to your repo, along with links to them within the README.* Consult `GitHub's markdown reference <https://guides.github.com/features/mastering-markdown/>`__ as necessary.
 #.
 A link to your *public* project tracker (i.e. Trello).
 As part of the setup for this class, you created a project tracker and a